aptise/peter_sslers/README.md

 So far this has been tested behind a couple of load balancers that use round-robin dns.
 They were both in the same physical network.

-* Nginx is on port 80. everything in the `/.well-known directory` is proxied to an internal machine *which is not guaranteed to be up*
+* `Nginx` is on port 80. everything in the `/.well-known directory` is proxied to an internal machine *which is not guaranteed to be up*
 * this service is only spun up when certificate management is needed
 * `/.well-known/admin` is not on the public internet

-For testing certificates, these 2 commands can be useful:
+For testing Certificates, these 2 commands can be useful:

-reprime Redis cache
+reprime `Redis` cache

 	$ prequest example_development.ini /.well-known/admin/api/redis/prime.json

-clear out Nginx cache
+clear out `Nginx` cache

     curl -k -f https://127.0.0.1/.peter_sslers/nginx/shared_cache/expire/all

 the `-k` will keep the cert from verifying, the `-f` wont blow up from errors

-# Redis support
+# `Redis` support

-There are several `.ini` config options for Redis support, they are listed above.
+There are several `.ini` config options for `Redis` support, they are listed above.

-## Redis priming style
+## `Redis` priming style

 currently only `redis.prime_style = 1` and `redis.prime_style = 2` are supported.

 ### prime_style = 1

-This prime style will store data into Redis in the following format:
+This prime style will store data into `Redis` in the following format:

 * `d:{DOMAIN_NAME}` a 3 element hash for ServerCertificate (c), PrivateKey (p), CACertificate (i). note it has a leading colon.
 * `c{ID}` the ServerCertificate in PEM format; (c)ert
 * `p{ID}` the PrivateKey in PEM format; (p)rivate
 * `i{ID}` the CACertificate in PEM format; (i)ntermediate cert

-The Redis datastore might look something like this:
+The `Redis` datastore might look something like this:

 	r['d:foo.example.com'] = {'c': '1', 'p': '1', 'i' :'99'}  # certid, pkeyid, chainid
 	r['d:foo2.example.com'] = {'c': '2', 'p': '1', 'i' :'99'}  # certid, pkeyid, chainid